Visiting Warner Brothers Studio

 We went there on the second to last day of our California trip (which I wrote more about Just Like NY) – and it was great.
 My friend bought tickets in advance (you have to book a specific hour for your tour) and it took us full four hours to explore the studio.
 They assign you to a special vehicle and you drive around with a guide explaining you everything and revealing some secrets of the trade.

-First of all, after they showed us where certain scenes were shot, you realized that “the magic of cinema” is in reality one big magic trick.
+First of all, after they showed us where certain scenes were shot, you realized that “the magic of cinema” is, in reality, one big magic trick.
 One part of a jungle from Jurassic Park that seemed so huge in the movie was only a few feet long; some of the ocean scenes from other movies were shot in a small pool and most of the houses (like the house form the “Full House”, the apartments from “The Big Bang Theory” and “Friends”) don’t even exist; everything is fake.
 You walk into other houses, you walk into a kitchen and you can see it doesn’t have walls (for the movie crew to film it), rarely has a ceiling, the cabinets are not real, the windows that you will later see in a scene are not there at all.
 Actually – everything was fake.
 I touched the grass at some point to check if it’s real (I still don’t know if it was).
-After you recover from the shock, you’re just blown away that people are able to create all these things in a computer.
-The most real thing was probably a screenwriting room, because the truth is: you can’t fake the screenplay.
+After you recover from the shock, you’re just blown away that people are able to create all these things on a computer.
+The most real thing was probably a screenwriting room because the truth is: you can’t fake the screenplay.

-We were able to see the famous Café Central Perk from “Friends” (even though I’m not a huge fan anymore, it was still cool to experience that, especially to sit on the famous couch); some gadgets from Harry Potter; Batman’s vehicles (this part I really liked – they looked real); Casablanca’s window (a real treat for a movie geek, even though it was fake too); Café from “La La Land”; a front of the house from “Full House” (the inside of the house doesn't exist).
+We were able to see the famous Café Central Perk from “Friends” (even though I’m not a huge fan anymore, it was still cool to experience that, especially to sit on the famous couch); some gadgets from Harry Potter; Batman’s vehicles (this part I really liked – they looked real); Casablanca’s window (a real treat for a movie geek, even though it was fake too); Café from “La La Land”; a front of the house from “Full House” (the inside of the house doesn’t exist).
 We could have also checked out by ourselves what a perspective table felt like (it was used in my beloved movie “Lord of the Rings”), pretty amazing.
-I think my favorite part of that tour was going to a storage filled with amazing objects used in movies.
-You could see tags on some of them – that meant that those things were reserved for a specific movie – there was a title of a movie and a date when they needed it.
-The storage was impressive.
+I think my favorite part of that tour was going to the magazine filled with amazing objects used in movies.
+You could see tags on some of them – that meant that those things were reserved for a specific movie – there was a title and a date when they needed it.
+The magazine was impressive.

 What’s interesting, Warner Brothers Studios is the only studio in Hollywood that has real “garden” that can resemble park or a jungle (it’s not that big at all), so other studios rent it out sometimes.
 I would love to visit other studios, too, and I’ll do it on my next trip to California.